 You can also use promotions to get them coming back next season.
 If you offer services in your shop, you can set up a small service “bundle” – like if they buy a mower, then their first blade sharpening is free.
 Simple promotions like these are a reasonably inexpensive way to get a new customer back in the shop, where they could then spring for a full tune-up or spot something else they’d like to buy.

 Over this past mower season, there were probably some deals that just didn’t work out.
 Whether they were declined by your primary lender or they couldn’t make up their minds, you probably have a few contacts that are still looking to make a deal.

-To revisit these deals, send those contacts a quick email with your dealership’s personal Octane Lending financing link.
-Not only can they use this link to fill out a new financing application from home, but it puts the app right on your Octane Lending account for you to submit to Roadrunner as a second look – the Roadrunner approval rate for mowers is 40% higher than it was just a month ago!
+To revisit these deals, send those contacts a quick email with your dealership’s personal Octane financing link.
+Not only can they use this link to fill out a new financing application from home, but it puts the app right on your Octane account for you to submit to Roadrunner as a second look – the Roadrunner approval rate for mowers is 40% higher than it was just a month ago!

 That lost deal from earlier this summer could very well be a closed deal tomorrow.
 It never hurts to ask, so send that financing link or make a quick call to see if that lost deal could turn into a late season sale.

 To start working on next season today, you can try some good old fashioned networking.
 When you have someone in the store, ask if they have any friends that have a zero-turn mower or are looking to buy one in the future.
 Starting a conversation about your business can get the word out and potentially jump-start new business when mower season picks up again.